 Article 18 of the constitution enabled a new delimitation of the German territory but set high hurdles: “Three fifth of the votes handed in, and at least the majority of the population are necessary to decide on the alteration of territory.”

-After the Nazi Party seized power in January 1933, the Lander increasingly lost importance.
+The Lander increasingly lost importance after the Nazi Party seized power in January 1933.
 They became administrative regions of a centralized country.
 Three changes are of particular note:

-See Related: Best Things to do in Upper Saxony
+See Related: Things to Do in Upper Saxony

 Between 1945 and 1947, new states were established in all four zones of occupation: